Master of Strategic Communication

 About the Program

 The MSC program gives you the opportunity to explore your passions and earn your degree while advancing your career.
 The program is competency based, which means that as you work with clients on projects, you’ll demonstrate your learning in authentic, meaningful ways that go far beyond memorization.
 You’ll work with a cohort of talented professionals from a wide variety of backgrounds and receive mentoring from highly qualified faculty with expertise in rhetoric, professional writing, information design, and branding.
-You’ll talk to your professor and classmates on a weekly basis via phone, Skype, or any other method of your preference.
+You’ll talk to your professor and classmates on a weekly basis via phone, email, or Zoom.
 And when you graduate, you’ll have a portfolio of work that demonstrates your quality and value to current or future employers.

 less than the average MBA program in Utah